At the end of this module, you should be able to:

 Euclid Emerald Lens Designs (4/8)

-The Euclid Emerald lens was approved by the FDA in 2004 under PMA P040029 and P010062 as the Euclid Systems Orthokeratology Contact Lens (oprifocon A) for overnight wear.
-The Euclid Emerald lens is available in two designs, each meant to provide the best shape to naturally fit your patient’s corneas.
-The Euclid Emerald lens design is a rotationally symmetric design, while the Euclid Emerald Toric lens design is rotationally asymmetric.
-We will review the recommended use of these designs in our next module, “Examination.”
+The Euclid Emerald lens was the first Euclid lens approved by the FDA in 2004 under PMA P040029 and P010062 as the Euclid Systems Orthokeratology Contact Lens for overnight wear.
+Euclid lenses are available in two designs, each meant to provide the best shape to naturally fit your patient’s corneas.
+The Euclid lens design is a rotationally symmetric design, while the Euclid Toric lens design is rotationally asymmetric.
+We will review the recommended use of these designs in our next module, “Patient Selection.”

 Lens Materials (5/8)